Complexity in Tame Quantum Theories: Tameness and o-minimal structures

-The collection of functions $\cF$ may take many forms.
-For instance, one can consider to add a single function, such as the real exponential $\text{exp}:\bbR\to \bbR$.
-This leads to one of the most central o-minimal structures, denoted by $\bbR_\text{exp}$ \cite{WilkieRExp}.
+for some polynomial $P$.
 Another natural class of functions are the restricted analytic functions, which are defined as analytic functions restricted to compact domains.\footnote{This restriction is crucial for o-minimality, since analytic functions defined on unbounded domains are often not tame (e.g.~the sin function).} The structure generated by the exponential function together with the restricted analytic functions, denoted by $\bbR_{\text{an,exp}}$, was proven to be o-minimal in \cite{VdDriesMiller}.
 It plays a substantial role in tame geometry, most notably because period functions are definable in this structure \cite{BKT}.
 At present there are many known o-minimal structures and some of these will play a significant role in this work.
 Deferring a precise definition to later parts of the paper, let us list some further examples: \begin{itemize} \item $\bbR_{\rm Pfaff}$.
 This structure is generated by solutions to certain differential equations, called Pfaffian functions.
 This structure is central to this work and will be discussed in detail in the next section. \item $\bbR_{\rm rNoether}$.
 Upon slightly weakening the conditions defining Pfaffian functions, one obtains the class of Noetherian functions.
 When restricting the domains to bounded sets, these functions are tame and generate an o-minimal structure.
 We will revisit these functions in section~\ref{sec:sharp-ominimal}. \item $\bbR_{\rm Qf}$.
 This structure is generated by Q-functions, which arise as solutions to geometric differential equations with sufficiently regular singularities.
 These frequently appear in geometry and physics, and will be used in section~\ref{sec:sharp-ominimal}. \end{itemize} One key point of this work is that the listed structures are not only o-minimal, but admit \textit{additional} properties that make the definition of a notion of complexity possible; they are expected to be examples of sharply o-minimal structures, to be defined in section~\ref{sec:sharp-ominimal}.\footnote{We will discuss the sharp o-minimality of these structures in section~\ref{sharpConjectures} referring to recent mathematical conjectures.} We will find that all considered physical quantities are describable within these more restricted class of structures.
 Note that, as suggested in \cite{Douglas:2023fcg}, one can also turn the story around and choose as $\cF$ a set of functions arising in a physical system.
 For example, one can inquire about the tameness of the structures generated by the set of correlation functions in a given collection of quantum field theories.